zulip/zulip/docs/testing.md

 is not included in test-all since it is quite slow.

-To run tooks/check-py3, you need to install the modernize and future python packages (which are in the development environment's requirements.txt file).
+To run tooks/check-py3, you need to install the modernize and future python packages (which are included in requirements/py3k.txt, which itself is included in requirements/dev.txt, so you probably already have these packages installed).

 To run check-py3 on just the python files in a particular directory, you can change the current working directory (e.g. cd zerver/) and run